 According to Steve Carlisle, Vice President Planning, General Motors, “Buick was not our first choice.
 Buick has a historical appeal as a luxury vehicle in China.
 My kids go to school in Pudong and the streets are lined with the GL.
 We will be offering the Cadillac CTS and are already taking orders to be filled within the year.”

-SAIC doesn’t have it’s own vehicle, just joint ventures.
-GM has announced it’s first hybrid project to be undertaken with it’s Chinese partner SAIC.
-The hybrid bus will utilize a hybrid powertrain developed by GM’s Allison Transmission Division that uses dual electric motors; one to start the bus from a stop (since hybrids don’t idle it’s always a stop) and, two, regenerative braking to capture energy in it’s advanced battery system.
-It will be packaged, not produced, in a bus manufactured by Sunwin, SAICs bus joint venture in Shanghai.
+SAIC doesn’t have its own vehicle, just joint ventures.
+GM has announced it’s a first hybrid project to be undertaken with its Chinese partner SAIC.
+The hybrid bus will utilize a hybrid powertrain developed by GM’s Allison Transmission Division that uses dual electric motors; one to start the bus from a stop (since hybrids don’t idle it’s always a stop) and, two, regenerative braking to capture energy in its advanced battery system.
+It will be packaged, not produced, in a bus manufactured by Sunwin, SAIC’s bus joint venture in Shanghai.

-The other concern, according to Automotive Resources Asia are grey cars.
+The other concern, according to Automotive Resources Asia is grey cars.
 A drive-by estimate is one in six or seven vehicles are grey market imports.
-Top sellers include the Nissan Cefiro and Sunny, Toyota Camry, the Daewoo Nubira and the Mit’subishi Pajero.
+Top sellers include the Nissan Cefiro and Sunny, Toyota Camry, the Daewoo Nubira, and the Mitsubishi Pajero.
 According to the Japan Automotive Manufacturers Association (JAMA), Japanese carmakers exported some 39,000 sedans to China in 2000.
-Not only is that twice Chinas official total, it does not even count imports from Korea, Europe and the United States.
+Not only is that twice Chinas official total, but it also does not even count imports from Korea, Europe, and the United States.